 “No,” Holly said.
 “Indashi only.”

-“Of course my lord.”
+“Of course.”
 He nodded curtly, then turned back to Hor’glank.
 “The humans, lieutenant.”

-Hor’glank took off jogging toward the guard shack.
+Hor’glank jogged toward the guard shack.
 He waved aside the entry flap and disappeared inside.
 A second later he emerged from the entrance and jogged back toward them.

 “They are coming, senior warden.”

-Two guardsmen led a pair of rope-bound Indashi out from the prison hall.
-The guards prodded the captives forward with spike-tipped poleaxes.
-When they were ten yards away, they halted the prisoners.
-Both men stood before Holly, heads bowed.
+Two guardsmen led a pair of rope-bound Indashi out from the prison hall prodding them forward with spike-tipped poleaxes.
+Both prisoners halted before Holly, heads bowed.
 Draggles of hair hung down from their temples.

 “My king,” one of them rumbled.
 “I wish to apologize for—”

 Slowly, ceremoniously, she drew a bone-hilted knife from a leather sheath affixed to her belt.
-Its fat blade curved back into a glimmer-tipped point.
-Holly turned the weapon back and forth in front of her eyes.
+Its fat blade curved backward into a glimmer-tipped point.
+Holly lifted the weapon to eye level.

 “Do you know,” she said, examining it with a speculative gaze, “what it takes to run a kingdom?”
 She let the knife fall to her waist and stared at the prisoners.
 “It takes sacrifice, for suffering is a language understood by all.
-And now, it appears that we three must speak as one, and unite the Indashi with our collective misery.
-Believe me when I say that I take no joy in what happens next.
-But in order to maintain our strength and uphold our honor, blood must be spilt.”
+And now, it appears that we three must speak as one.
+In order to maintain our kingdom’s strength, blood must be spilt.”